The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-amy14rubio/src/short-response.md

 ### Question 1

 There is a scope error in the block of code.
-The variable `currentStatus` is declared within the `if statement` and **only exists** within the scope of the `if statement`.
-The program cannot `console.log(currentStatus);` because the variable does not exist outside of the `if statement`.
+The variable `currentStatus` is declared within the `if statement` and **because `let` and `const` create block-scoped variables, it only exists inside that block.** The program cannot `console.log(currentStatus);` because the variable does not exist outside of the `if statement` as it is declared with `let`.
 To fix this error, the `currentStatus` variable should be declared before the `if statement` and would no longer have to be declared twice within the `if statement`.
 Here is an example:

 ```
 const react = (isReuben) => {